-- ✓ Responsible for carrying out mitigation measures - During construction and operations stages, implementation of mitigation measures is the Contractor's responsibility.
+(i) Responsible for carrying out mitigation measures

+- a.
+During construction and operations stages, implementation of mitigation measures is the Contractor's responsibility. - b.
+To ensure implementation of mitigation measures during the construction period, contract clauses for environmental provisions will be part of the civil works contracts. - c.
+Contractors' conformity with contract procedures and specifications during construction will be carefully monitored by the Safeguard Officer of PIU.

-- To ensure implementation of mitigation measures during the construction period, contract clauses for environmental provisions will be part of the civil works contracts. - Contractors' conformity with contract procedures and specifications during construction will be carefully monitored by the Safeguard Officer of PIU. - ✓ Responsible for carrying out monitoring measures - During construction, PMC's Environmental Specialist and the Safeguard Officer of PIU will monitor the Contractor's environmental compliance. - During the operation stage, monitoring of the Contractor's environmental compliance will be the responsibility of the PMC and PIU/PMU - ✓ Responsible for reporting - UDHD (EA)/BUIDCo (PMU- IA) will submit to ADB semi annual reports on implementation of the EMP and will permit ADB to field annual environmental review missions which will review in detail the environmental aspects of the subproject.
-Any major accidents having serious environmental consequences will be reported immediately. - 283.
-Report format for semi annual report is attached as Appendix 16. - 284.
-Safeguard implementation arrangement for the program is shown below.
+(ii) Responsible for carrying out monitoring measures

+- a.
+During construction, PMC's Environmental Specialist, Biodiversity Expert and the Safeguard Officer of PIU will monitor the Contractor's environmental compliance. - b.
+During the operation stage, monitoring of the Contractor's environmental compliance will be the responsibility of the PMC and PIU/PMU a.
+UDHD (EA)/BUIDCo (PMU- IA) will submit to ADB semi annual reports on implementation of the EMP and will permit ADB to field annual environmental review missions which will review in detail the environmental aspects of the subproject.
+Any major accidents having serious environmental consequences will be reported immediately.